 Our conversation with a real, live plant scientist who delivers the cold, hard facts on biophilic office design.

-The plant pros at The Sill tell us all about the why, what, and how of office plants
+The plant pros at The Sill: Why, what, and how of office plants

 Gabrielle Dalvet: Seems like a lot of offices are including plants in their design, but what’s the thinking behind that?